Freddy Got Fingered: Later reviews

-Freddy Got Fingered began to see more positive praise over time, becoming a cult classic.
+Freddy Got Fingered began to see more praise over time, becoming a cult classic.
 Critic Nathan Rabin of The A.V.
 Club gave the film a rave review in his "My Year of Flops" column, comparing it to the work of Jean-Luc Godard and calling the film "less as a conventional comedy than as a borderline Dadaist provocation, a $15 million prank at the studio's expense" adding "it's utterly rare and wondrous to witness the emergence of a dazzlingly original comic voice.
 I experienced that glorious sensation watching Fingered...I can honestly say that I've never seen anything remotely like it" and rated it a "Secret Success."
 In a later column, Rabin stated "I was a little worried that I'd catch flak for giving mad props to a film as divisive and widely reviled as Freddy Got Fingered.
 So I was relieved to discover that every single comment agreed with my assessment of it...
 It also didn't escape my attention that my Freddy post was the most commented-upon post in the history of My Year of Flops by a huge margin."
 Comedian Chris Rock listed Freddy Got Fingered as one of his favorite movies on his website.

 Later, in his review of the film Stealing Harvard, a film co-starring Green, Ebert wrote:

 "Seeing Tom Green reminded me, as how could it not, of his movie Freddy Got Fingered, which was so poorly received by the film critics that it received only one lonely, apologetic positive review on the Tomatometer.
 I gave it—let's see—zero stars.
 Bad movie, especially the scene where Green was whirling the newborn infant around his head by its umbilical cord.
 But the thing is, I remember Freddy Got Fingered more than a year later.
 I refer to it sometimes.
 It is a milestone.
 And for all its sins, it was at least an ambitious movie, a go-for-broke attempt to accomplish something.
 It failed, but it has not left me convinced that Tom Green doesn't have good work in him.
 Anyone with his nerve and total lack of taste is sooner or later going to make a movie worth seeing."